 You can admire the impressive rock formation from a distance, but the Puupehe Trail allows you to get up close to the outcrop after a 20-minute walk.

 Speaking of eye-catching Lanai hikes, the Koloiki Ridge Trail delivers its own buffet of long-range views.
 The trail begins at the Four Seasons Hotel, not far from Sweetheart Rock.

 The 5-mile loop trail takes you along an easy-to-follow, moderate hiking trail up into the lush mountains.
-Begin among the pine forests before gaining elevation atop the ridge where you’ll bask in 360-degree views.
-At the higher elevation, you’ll notice the welcome drop in temperature, as the coastal breeze sweeps by.
+Begin among the pine forests before gaining elevation atop the ridge, where you’ll bask in 360-degree views.
+With the higher elevation, you’ll notice the welcome drop in temperature, as the coastal breeze sweeps by.

 Not just a simple hiking trail, the Koloiki Ridge Trail has a spot in local history as the site of an infamous battle during the 1700s.
 The trail also affords the opportunity to learn about the fragile ecosystem and the efforts of Lanai residents to preserve its beautiful nature.

 If the Koloiki Ridge Trail has whet your appetite for hiking, then get ready for the Munro Trail.
 The loop hike is just shy of 13 miles long, whisking you through a stunning array of landscapes.